-What is an Exchange Program?
+What is an Exchange program?

 An exchange program is a specific type of study abroad program in which the University of Oregon and a partner university overseas agree to exchange students on a regular basis.
-Exchange students enroll in regular classes alongside full-time local students for a semester or full academic year.
-You have access to most courses that the university offers in a wide range of academic disciplines.
+Exchange students directly enroll in regular classes alongside full-time local students for a semester or full academic year.
+Students have access to most courses that the university offers in a wide range of academic disciplines.

 Exchange programs are a great option if you're looking for an immersive, flexible experience.
 Students most comfortable and successful in exchange programs are typically self-reliant, resourceful, and willing to adapt to unfamiliar teaching styles and living arrangements.

-While on-site student support services such as academic advising, health, and counselling services vary from one university to the next, you will have access to the same services and resources as full-time students at your host university.
+While on-site student support services such as academic advising, health, and counseling services vary from one university to the next, you will have access to the same services and resources as full-time students at your host university.
 Many exchange students get involved with local student organizations and clubs while abroad.

 For many students, participating in an exchange program is one of the highlights of their UO experience.
 Studying abroad with an exchange program is a great way to learn both about another culture and about yourself.